PranxXxD/streetwear/README.md

 # E-commerce Website - streetWear.com

-streetWear is an minimal and aesthetic website developed by using nextjs of react framework which sell men & women cloth wear with affordable price with good quality one can easily place an order with out login or creating an account.User can also check if the product is deliverable to his/her address which makes the user experiance better!
+streetWear is an minimal and aesthetic website developed by using nextjs of react framework, which sell clothing products for both men & women with affordable price with good quality one can easily place an order with out login or creating an account.
+User can also check if the product is deliverable to his/her address which makes the user experiance better!

 ## Technologies used